dotnet/docs/docs/orleans/grains/grain-persistence/index.md

 Failures encountered by the storage provider when writing state data for a particular grain will result in an exception thrown by `WriteStateAsync()` `Task`.
 Usually, this means that the grain call exception will be thrown back to the client caller, provided the `WriteStateAsync()` `Task` is correctly chained into the final return `Task` for this grain method.
 However, it is possible in certain advanced scenarios to write grain code to specifically handle such write errors, just like they can handle any other faulted `Task`.

-Grains that execute error-handling / recovery code *must* catch exceptions / faulted `WriteStateAsync()` `Task`s and not re-throw them, to signify that they have successfully handled the write error.
+Grains that execute error-handling / recovery code *must- catch exceptions / faulted `WriteStateAsync()` `Task`s and not re-throw them, to signify that they have successfully handled the write error.

 ## Recommendations